-Meghan Markle's father to miss wedding
+Meghan sad over father's wedding absence

-Royal wedding 2018: Meghan Markle's father will not attend
+Royal wedding 2018: Meghan sad over dad's wedding absence

-Meghan Markle says her father will not attend her wedding to Prince Harry on Saturday.
+Meghan Markle has confirmed that her father, who had been expected to walk her down the aisle, will not be at her wedding to Prince Harry on Saturday.

-In a statement, she said she had "always cared" for her father and hoped he could be given the space he needed to focus on his health.
+She said she hoped he could be given space to focus on his health.

-In recent days, doubts had been raised over whether Thomas Markle would be at the wedding to walk his daughter down the aisle.

-On Wednesday, it was reported that he had to undergo heart surgery.
+Ms Markle and Prince Harry have held a rehearsal at St George's Chapel, and a military rehearsal of the procession took place in Windsor.

+Beforehand, Ms Markle's mother, Doria Ragland, met the Duke and Duchess of Cambridge for the first time.

+Many were dressed in red, white and blue, and waved union jacks as carriages and cavalry soldiers passed by.

+The sun was out for the rehearsal - and looks set to stay for Saturday.
+BBC Weather is forecasting a sunny, breezy day, with temperatures reaching 21C (70F) in the late afternoon.

-Mr Markle had been due to meet the prince for the first time this week, as well as the Queen and the Duke of Edinburgh.
+Thomas Markle had been due to arrive in the UK in the days before the wedding to meet the prince for the first time.

-Mr Markle, who is understood to be in Mexico, was caught up in controversy after allegedly staging photographs with the paparazzi.
+But in the run up to the wedding, he became caught up in controversy after allegedly staging photographs with the paparazzi.

+The pictures showed Mr Markle - apparently unaware he was being photographed - carrying out preparations for the wedding, including being measured for a suit.

-He later told US celebrity news website TMZ he would not attend the wedding amid the controversy; then that he would; and then that he could not, due to a planned heart procedure.
+On Monday, Mr Markle reportedly told US celebrity news website TMZ that he would not attend the ceremony to avoid embarrassing his daughter.

+In a third report, the website said that health issues and planned surgery would prevent him from attending after all.

 Ms Markle's estranged half-sister, Samantha, said he had faced "unbelievable stress".